karthikbhamidipati/reinforcement-learning/README.md

 ## Explanation

-* main_implementation displays the policy and values for the small frozenlake, comment out line 135 if you want to execute only for small frozenlake
+* `small_lake_implementation()` method in `main_implementation.py` displays the policy and values for the small frozenlake, comment out line 135 if you want to execute only for small frozenlake.
-* big_implementation displays the policy and values for the big frozenlake, comment out line 136 if you want to execute only for big frozenlake
+* `big_lake_implementation()` method in `main_implementation.py` displays the policy and values for the big frozenlake, comment out line 136 if you want to execute only for big frozenlake.

 ## Data Collector